 However, we consulted on introducing a differential to the general rate within Wellington City only.
 This was to address the significant changes in property values around the region and, in particular, Wellington City.
 The change was approved by Council together with a commitment to undertake a comprehensive review of the Revenue and Financing Policy prior to the next long-term plan (2022).
-The change is outlined below.
+The Supporting Policies to the Long Term Plan 2018-28 has been updated to include the new Revenue and Financing Policy.